WELCOME TO TOM STARK’S WEBSITE

 Board of Deacons and Deaconesses (Diaconate)”, University Reformed

-Lansing, MI, 1993, with revisions since adopted in
+Church, East Lansing, MI, 1993, with revisions since adopted in

 1981.
 3 pages